 Ideally, a designated project addresses economic, community and environmental objectives.
 At the least it must meet two of the objectives thoroughly.
 In addition, Oregon Solutions values projects with a large representation of diverse sectors–the most important factor for project success.
 The project must also be ripe, with community members poised and ready to invest the time and energy to move from collaboration to action.
 Finally, projects will be considered within the Regional Solutions Advisory Committee’s list of regional priorities.

-Occasionally we refer projects of a highly contentious nature to Oregon Consensus, our sister organization, and the state’s official dispute resolution center.
+Occasionally we refer projects of a highly contentious nature to Oregon Consensus, our sister program, and the state’s official dispute resolution program.